HsnVahedi/engineerx-integration/README.md

 ## Run this project

 #### Requirements:
 To be able to run these integration tests locally, First you have to start the main project which consists of backend and frontend microservices.
-Follow [these instructinos](https://github.com/HsnVahedi/engineerx-frontend#run-this-project) on frontend repository to start backend microservices, initialize database and start frontend microservice on `127.0.0.1:3000/`.
+Follow [these instructinos](https://github.com/HsnVahedi/engineerx-frontend#run-this-project) to start backend microservices, initialize database and start frontend microservice on `127.0.0.1:3000/`.

 After starting the project on `127.0.0.1:3000/` do the following steps to run integration tests locally.